nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 To begin, let's just use the app normally.
 Create an account with username and password
-(avoid authenticating with Google or Facebook for now, you don't want to deal with OAuth).
+(avoid authenticating with Google or Facebook for now, you don't want to have to deal with OAuth).
 Log in, search and browse some items...
-We just want to generate some HTTP traffic so that we can inspect it later.
+We just want to generate some traffic so that we can inspect it later.

 Now we can go back to our terminal